VeeIsForVictor/mosip-sdk-api/README.md

-# This is a FastAPI-based backend designed to take advantage of the MOSIP Auth SDK
+## A FastAPI-based backend designed as a wrapper for the MOSIP ID Authentication SDK

 ## Requirements:
 - `uv` as a Python package manager